Ciprofloxacin, 500 mg 10 pcs

 Indications

-Uncomplicated and complicated infections caused by ciprofloxacin-sensitive microorganisms.
+Uncomplicated and complicated infections caused by microorganisms sensitive to ciprofloxacin.

 Adults

-Respiratory tract infections, pneumonias caused by Klebsiella spp., Enterobacter spp, Proteus spp., Escherichia coli, Pseudomonas aeruginosa, Haemophilus spp., Moraxella catarrhalis, Legionella spp. and staphylococci;
+respiratory tract infections, pneumonia caused by Klebsiella spp., Enterobacter spp., Proteus spp., Escherichia coli, Pseudomonas aeruginosa, Haemophilus spp., Moraxella catarrhalis, Legionella spp. and staphylococci;

-Infections of the middle ear (otitis media), sinuses (sinusitis), especially caused by Gram-negative microorganisms, including Pseudomonas aeruginosa or staphylococci;
+infections of the middle ear (otitis media), paranasal sinuses (sinusitis), especially caused by gram-negative microorganisms, including Pseudomonas aeruginosa or staphylococci;

 eye infections;

-Infections of the urogenital system (including cystitis, pyelonephritis, adnexitis, chronic bacterial prostatitis, orchitis, epididymitis, uncomplicated gonorrhea);
+infections of the genitourinary system (including cystitis, pyelonephritis, adnexitis, chronic bacterial prostatitis, orchitis, epididymitis, uncomplicated gonorrhea);

-skin and soft tissue infections (infected ulcers, wounds, burns, abscesses, phlegmon);
+infections of the skin and soft tissues (infected ulcers, wounds, burns, abscesses, phlegmon);

 sepsis;